For green bedroom ideas that will turn your sleep space into a verdant oasis, simply look out the window.

 2. Introduce green through a statement natural wallpaper

 If you want to fully embrace your outdoorsy side, pick a wallpaper with a plant-based pattern.
-Tightly repeated prints offer a more abstract take on the theme, but this beautiful wallpaper with a floor-to-ceiling, mural-like tree print immerses a blue-green bedroom into a peaceful forest scene.
+Tightly repeated prints offer a more abstract take on the theme, but this beautiful wallpaper with a floor-to-ceiling, mural-like, tree print immerses a green-blue bedroom into a peaceful forest scene.

 3. Create a jewel box feel with emerald green accents